About the foundation

 The Historical Background of the Foundation

-The Nuclear Free Future Foundation is a non-profit foundation based in Munich, which has financed its work and commitment for more than 20 years exclusively through donations and endowments.
-The Nuclear-Free Future Award cannot be organized without new support every year.
+The Nuclear Free Future Foundation is a non-profit foundation based in Munich, which has financed its work and commitment for more than 20 years exclusively through donations.
+The Nuclear Free Future Foundation and The Nuclear Free Future Award cannot be organized without new support every year.

-The production of the first URANIUM ATLAS was supported as a project.
-The successful conclusion means that we are now looking for supporters for a long-cherished project: an exhibition on the topic of uranium.
+The production of the first URANIUM ATLAS in German and English was supported as a project.
+The successful conclusion means that we are now looking for supporters for a long-cherished project: an exhibition on the topic of uranium, in which we further spread the contents of the URANIUM ATLAS.
 The exhibition is intended to raise the topic mainly at schools and other educational institutions.

 Franz Moll entstammt der Unternehmer- und Baufirma Moll, die in München eine Vielzahl prominenter Bauten verwirklicht hat.
 Ende der 60er Jahre übernahm er mit Dr. Hans und Gerhard Moll die Führung des Unternehmens, das damals an der Errichtung der Sportstätten für die Olympischen Spiele in München und am Bau großer Abschnitte des S- und U-Bahn-Netzes beteiligt war.
 Die Nuclear Free Future Foundation hat er gegründet, weil er sich den kommenden Generationen verpflichtet fühlt und dazu beitragen will, das Atomzeitalter schnellstmöglich zu beenden.